Lace-Gang/GameBaseSetup/README.md

 # GameBaseSetup
 This is where I will be creating my capstone and running some of my testing for it.

+Game Base is a flexible framework designed to assist and expedite the Game Development process in Unity6.
+Game Base is designed to be fully extensible.

 ## Contents
 * [Installation and Setup Instructions](#installation-and-setup-instructions)
 * [Important Information](#important-information)